 Following the filing of the briefs of a typical action - statement of claim, reply, possible counter-replies and final replies - the court may set a date for a preliminary hearing so that the parties may discuss the matters of fact considered to be proven and the matters of fact that need to be subsequently proven, namely by means of testimonial evidence.
 The court will draft what is known as the basis for the finding of facts, which lists the questions that the witnesses will answer at the trial.
-In addition to the evidence submitted with the briefs, the parties may also indicate, at the preliminary hearing, the remaining evidence, namely testimonial evidence or expert evidence.
-The witnesses that were indicated will give evidence in respect of the matter established in the basis for the finding of facts.
+At the preliminary hearing the parties may also indicate, in addition to that submitted with the briefs, the remaining evidence, namely testimonial or expert evidence.
+The witnesses who were indicated will give evidence in respect of the matter established in the basis for the finding of facts.
 The concept of expert witnesses does not exist, although, in practice, many witnesses act as such, especially in actions involving particularly complex matters.

-The trial may be held in one or several sessions, according to the number of witnesses to give evidence, and it ends with the oral submissions of the lawyers of the parties.
+The trial may be held in one or several sessions, according to the number of witnesses to give evidence, and it ends with the oral submissions of the parties' lawyers.